mcyee90/yahoo_keeper_scrape/ReadMe.md

 manager_df.head(12)
 ```

-    ["2 Gurley's 1 Cup", 'Bye Week', 'Carpetnagger', "Chi ShingT's Team", 'Cry me a Philip', 'FirstRoundFlops', 'FreeMan Blitz', 'G', 'marSean Lynch', 'Mr. Bear', 'Nags', "Thx Ron and Le'Veon"]
+    ["2 Gurley's 1 Cup", 'Bye Week', "Chi ShingT's Team", 'Cry me a Philip', 'Evan NOT-Almighty', 'Ey Yo Nagster', 'FirstRoundFlops', 'G', 'Nags', 'Ron Ng away with it', 'Threemen one Kupp', 'Yeezekiel Elliott']
     Who is the manager for 2 Gurley's 1 Cup?
 Matt
     Who is the manager for Bye Week?
 Doug
-    Who is the manager for Carpetnagger?
-Dai
     Who is the manager for Chi ShingT's Team?
 Chi Shing
     Who is the manager for Cry me a Philip?
 Evan
+    Who is the manager for Evan NOT-Almighty?
+Dai
+    Who is the manager for Ey Yo Nagster?
+Sean
     Who is the manager for FirstRoundFlops?
 Rajiv
-    Who is the manager for FreeMan Blitz?
-Jake
     Who is the manager for G?
 Jiwei
-    Who is the manager for marSean Lynch?
-Ron
-    Who is the manager for Mr. Bear?
-Sean
     Who is the manager for Nags?
 Ryan
-    Who is the manager for Thx Ron and Le'Veon?
+    Who is the manager for Ron Ng away with it?
 Andrew
+    Who is the manager for Threemen one Kupp?
+Ron
+    Who is the manager for Yeezekiel Elliott?
+Jake